janet-lang/janet/README.md

 ## Installation

 See [the Introduction](https://janet-lang.org/introduction.html) for more details.
+If you just want to try out the language, you don't need to install anything.
+You can also simply move the `janet` executable wherever you want on your system and run it.

 ## Usage